fabremx/react-course-materials/HoC/README.md

 A higher-order component (HoC) is an pattern in React for reusing component logic.
 A HoC is a function that accepts a component and returns a new component.

-- HoC Don’t modify or mutate the component.
-We create new ones.
+- HoC does not modify or mutate the component.
+It create new ones.
 - HoC is a pure function.
 That means it has no side effects.
 It only returns a new component.

-## Context
+## 📘 Context

-Ley's use in first time class component.
-We will see hooks after We create a component which handle a counter when user click on button
+We will use class component.
+We will see hooks after.
+We create a component which handle a counter when user click on button.

 ```js
 export class ClickCounter extends React.Component {